hwdsl2/setup-ipsec-vpn/docs/clients.md

   REG ADD HKLM\SYSTEM\CurrentControlSet\Services\RasMan\Parameters /v ProhibitIpSec /t REG_DWORD /d 0x0 /f
   ```

-### Windows Error 628
+### Windows Error 628 or 766

-> The connection was terminated by the remote computer before it could be completed.
+> Error 628: The connection was terminated by the remote computer before it could be completed.

+> Error 766: A certificate could not be found.
+Conenctions that use the L2TP protocol over IPSec require the installation of a machine certificate, also known as a computer certificate.

-To fix this error, please follow these steps:
+To fix these errors, please follow these steps:

-1. Right-click on the wireless/network icon in system tray, select **Open Network and Sharing Center**.
+1. Right-click on the wireless/network icon in your system tray.
+1. Select **Open Network and Sharing Center**.
+Or, if using Windows 10 version 1709 or newer, select **Open Network & Internet settings**, then on the page that opens, click **Network and Sharing Center**.
 1. On the left, click **Change adapter settings**.
 Right-click on the new VPN and choose **Properties**.
 1. Click the **Security** tab.
 Select "Layer 2 Tunneling Protocol with IPsec (L2TP/IPSec)" for **Type of VPN**.
 1. Click **Allow these protocols**.
-Make sure the "Challenge Handshake Authentication Protocol (CHAP)" checkbox is checked.
+Check the "Challenge Handshake Authentication Protocol (CHAP)" and "Microsoft CHAP Version 2 (MS-CHAP v2)" checkboxes.
 1. Click the **Advanced settings** button.
 1. Select **Use preshared key for authentication** and enter `Your VPN IPsec PSK` for the **Key**.
 1. Click **OK** to close the **Advanced settings**.